Skip to main content

 Belal Hossain 4516338 / Shutterstock

 Again, this one comes with exceptions.
-Oftentimes, at thrift stores, you’ll find gorgeous, handmade quilts or tablecloths.
+Oftentimes, at thrift stores, you’ll find gorgeous handmade quilts or tablecloths.
 Of these, we say go for it!
 If the item can be properly and thoroughly washed and sterilized, you’ll be safe from potentially pesky problems.

-Where it gets tricky, though, is if those items that are too thick or dense for a complete cleaning.
+Where it gets tricky, though, is if those items are too thick or dense for a complete cleaning.
 These items include things like cushions, pillows, comforters, and mattresses.
 People cringe at the idea of bed bugs for a good reason.
 Those creepy little jerks absolutely love items like these.
 What’s worse, they are not only hard to find, but they are even harder to kill.
-We promise, no matter how great the deal is on that king-sized mattress, it’s just not worth the risk or the issues that come with it.
+We promise that no matter how great the deal is on that king-sized mattress, it’s just not worth the risk or the issues that come with it.

 Comfortable pale pink upholstered chair